covid-visualizer/alpha/README.md

 * For each model parameter, make it possible to specify a default value to use in all counties.
 This could be done in column 2 of the data spreadsheet or in a YAML file.
 Column 2 seems like a better idea -- so everything is visible in one place.
 * Add command-line options
     * Set y-axis to logarithmic or linear scale.
 Will remove need to have plot 0 and plot 1 as separate entities.
+* Increase the number of annotations on the curves.
+Currently, the only annotation is the county-wide lockdown date.
 * Clean up all the quirks.